Fairness guarantee in multi-class classification: Multi-class classification with demographic parity

-We call this measure \emph{fair-risk} and detail below how minimizing this risk for a properly chosen $\lambda$ gives the fair classifier $g^*_{\rm fair}$.
-We require besides the following technical condition. \begin{ass}[Continuity assumption] The mapping $t \mapsto \mathbb{P}\left(p_k(X,S)-p_j(X,S) \leq t |S=s\right)$ is assumed continuous, for any $ k,j \in[K]$ and $s\in \mathcal{S}$. \end{ass} Assumption~\ref{ass:continuity} implies that the distribution of the differences $p_k(X,S)-p_j(X,S)$ has no atoms.
-It is required to derive a closed expression of $g^*_{\rm fair}$.
-Although it may sound unusual, it simplifies to the continuity of $t \mapsto \mathbb{P}\left(p_k(X,S) \leq t |S=s\right)$ considered in~\citep{Chzhen_Denis_Hebiri_Oneto_Pontil19} for the binary case ($K=2$).
-These conditions however describe different sets of distributions when $K\geq 3$.
-Assumption~\ref{ass:continuity} is a tailored condition for the multi-class problem.

-We are now in a position to provide a characterization of optimal fair classification. \begin{prop} Let Assumption~\ref{ass:continuity} be satisfied and define
+\end{small} In order to characterize the optimal fair classifier, we also require the following technical condition. \begin{ass}[Continuity assumption] The mapping $t \mapsto \mathbb{P}\left(p_k(X,S)-p_j(X,S) \leq t |S=s\right)$ is assumed continuous, for any $ k,j \in[K]$ and $s\in \mathcal{S}$. \end{ass} Assumption~\ref{ass:continuity} implies that the distribution of the differences $p_k(X,S)-p_j(X,S)$ has no atoms.
+It is required to derive a closed expression for $g^*_{\varepsilon-\rm fair}$ and insures an accurate calibration of the fairness at the prescribed level.
+Notice that in the binary case ($K=2$), it boils down to the continuity of $t \mapsto \mathbb{P}\left(p_k(X,S) \leq t |S=s\right)$ considered in~\citep{Chzhen_Denis_Hebiri_Oneto_Pontil19}.
+However when $K \geq 3$, these two conditions differ and we stress that Assumption~\ref{ass:continuity} is a well tailored condition for the multi-class problem. \\ We are now in position to provide a characterization of optimal $\varepsilon$-fair classifier. \begin{theo} Let $H: \mathbb{R}_{+}^{2K} \to \mathbb{R}$ be the function \begin{small}